The Neurofascial Transformation Process™

 Defensive charge becomes available energy

-This is not catharsis for its own sake.
+This phase is not catharsis for its own sake.

-Activation is titrated and developmentally timed, allowing energy to move without overwhelming the system.
+Activation is carefully titrated and developmentally timed, allowing previously restricted energy and expression to emerge without overwhelming the organism’s capacity for regulation and continuity.

 4. Reorganization & Patterning